Deramciclane: Pharmacokinetics

 There have been several clinical studies to examine the pharmacokinetics of deramciclane, which can readily cross the blood–brain barrier.
 Overall, studies show that deramciclane follows linear pharmacokinetics in humans with oral daily doses ranging from 3–150 mg and twice daily doses ranging from 10–60 mg.
 Additionally, no differences have been found in adsorption, distribution, metabolism, or elimination when an oral dose is administered in tablet or capsule form.

 Deramciclane is rapidly absorbed from the gastrointestinal tract.
 Studies show that the drug can be detected in plasma as quickly as 20 minutes after dosing.
 Deramciclane demonstrates a Tmax of 2–4 hours and is unaffected by dosage.
 The Cmax at this time is approximately 140 ng/mL.
 A typical PTF (peak trough fluctuation) is 70-80% over four weeks of administration, and is unaffected by dose.
 The oral tablet of deramciclane yields a bioavailability of 36% on average, which is considered decent enough for oral administration and avoid the necessity of a more invasive route.

 The pharmacokinetics of deramciclane are also studied in rats, mice, rabbits, and dogs.
 Rat and rabbits show the fastest metabolism rates of the drug, and dogs are the only animals to show non-linear pharmacokinetics of deramciclane.
 Phase I metabolism in rat hepatocytes is similar enough to that in humans that the rat can be used as a predictive model for human metabolism of deramciclane.
 In rats, the Tmax is found to be 0.5 hours after a single 10 mg/kg dose and the half-life of deramciclane is about 3.5-5.5 hours.
 As expected, deramciclane reaches greatest peak plasma concentrations with intravenous administration, followed by intraperitoneal, then oral administration with the lowest peak plasma concentration.

 Studies assessing the elimination half-life of deramciclane point to a range of 20–32 hours for T1/2.
 The elimination half-life appears to increase with dosage.
 There is some evidence for accumulation of deramciclane, though it is a topic of debate.

+Deramciclane undergoes side chain modification and oxidation at multiple positions on the molecule.
+The side chain reaction forms phenylborneol and N-desmethylderamciclane which is the active metabolite of deramciclane.
+Oxidation of the molecule results in many hydroxy-, carboxy-, and N-oxide derivatives.

+Clinical studies investigating the effects of food or lack thereof on deramciclane adsorption show that there is a statistically significant, but not clinically relevant, increase in bioavailability of deramciclane when administered with food because the point of critical instability of deramciclane is relatively low at a pH of 2.
+The presence of food does not affect deramciclane's elimination half-life (T1/2) or mean residence time (MRT).